ByteBard58/Exoplanet_Classifier/README.md

 # The Exoplanet Classifier 🪐

 > Welcome to my enhanced fork of **The Exoplanet Classifier**.
 Originally developed with my teammates from **Ontohin 4b** for the **NASA Space Apps Challenge 2025**, this project now represents the upgraded and research-extended version of that submission.
+To check out the original repository, click [**here**](https://github.com/Ontohin-4b/The_Exoplanet_Classifier).
 >
-> The original repository remains archived under Ontohin 4b and licensed as such.
+> The original repository remains archived under [**Ontohin 4b**](https://github.com/Ontohin-4b) and licensed as such.
 This fork exists purely for further research, experimentation, and personal development to make the classifier far more powerful and accurate than the hackathon version.

 A robust, data-driven Machine Learning tool that classifies whether a given set of transit data corresponds to a **confirmed exoplanet**, **false positive**, or **candidate**.
 This version blends the strengths of **ensemble learning** with extensive preprocessing, imputation, and class balancing, resulting in a more stable and generalizable model.